 After a car accident, it is important to take the time you need to recover from your injuries and explore your options for what to do next.
 It is important to take the time to consider how you will pay for your medical expenses and how you will continue to support yourself and your family if you are too injured to work.
 However, you may not have as much time as you need.
 In the middle of recovery and rehabilitation, the last thing you may want to do is go to court, but it is important to file car accident injury cases on time in Florida to ensure that you can have your claim heard in court and get the compensation you need.
-Miami car accident lawyer Prosper Shaked discusses the statute of limitations on car accident injury cases in Florida, and the time limits are attached to your case.
+Florida car accident lawyer Prosper Shaked discusses the statute of limitations on car accident injury cases in Florida, and the time limits are attached to your case.
 For a free consultation on your injury case, contact Prosper Shaked Accident Injury Attorneys PA today.

 What is the Time Limit on Filing a Car Accident Claim in FL?